Upcoming Mobile Phones In October 2023: More Than Just The New Google Pixel

 Launching on: Sometime in October

-We might sound like a broken record at this point but the Samsung Galaxy S23 FE could finally be launching in October.
-We say this with some faith because recent teaser pages from Samsung have emerged and thanks to curious Samsung fanboys, hints of an October launch have been spotted in the webpage codes.
+We might sound like a broken record by now but the Samsung Galaxy S23 FE could FINALLY be launching in October.
+We say this with some faith because recent teaser pages from Samsung have emerged and, thanks to curious Samsung fanboys, hints of an October launch have been spotted in the webpage codes.

 The Galaxy S23 FE 5G will be a highly toned-down variant of the Galaxy S23 flagship.
 It will bear striking resemblances to the Galaxy S23 but the fit and finish will be different.
 This smartphone is also going to feature a 6.4-inch FHD+ 120Hz AMOLED display, a 4,500mAh battery with 25W wired charging, up to 8GB RAM, an Exynos 2200 chip and a triple rear camera setup consisting of a 50-megapixel main camera, a 12-megapixel ultrawide camera and an 8-megapixel telephoto camera with 3x optical zoom.